The answer may surprise you.

 Transforming Teen Services

-Teens are notoriously hard to please, and even harder to keep focused, especially these days.
-While there may be no one-size-fits-all solution, hopefully we can share some tools and approaches to engaging and providing for your teens, whether in a school or public library.
+A commons statement heard from library workers is, "We hardly have any teens in our library."
+What's the answer to the longstanding questions, how do we get teens to come to the library?
+While there may be no one-size-fits-all solution, hopefully we can share some tools and approaches to engage and provide for your teens, whether in a school or public library.

 Transforming Teen Services (T3) is a series of trainings designed to help improve library services for teens across four basic content areas: